jezdez/django-staticfiles/README.rst

 .. note:: django-staticfiles is now part of Django (since 1.3) as ``django.contrib.staticfiles``.

-   The django-staticfiles 0.3.X series will only receive security and data los bug fixes after the release of django-staticfiles 1.0.
+   The django-staticfiles 0.3.X series will only receive security and data loss bug fixes after the release of django-staticfiles 1.0.
 Any Django 1.2.X project using django-staticfiles 0.3.X and lower should be upgraded to use either Django >= 1.3's staticfiles app or django-staticfiles >= 1.0 to